 Why should you invest in Fixed Maturity Plans (FMPs)?

 Protection against volatile interest rates: Since FMPs invest in debt instruments, there are lower chances of fluctuations as compared to equity funds.
 Besides, since the securities are held till maturity, FMPs do not get affected by interest rate volatility.

 Lower expense ratio for investors as these instruments are held till maturity which leads to cost saving with respect to buying and selling of instruments.

 How are Fixed Maturity Plans better than Fixed Deposits (FDs)?

 - FMPs offer better post-tax returns than Fixed Deposits (FDs) due to indexation benefits.

-- FMPs with maturity of over three years enjoy long-term capital gains tax benefit.
+- FMPs with maturity of over three years enjoy long-term capital gains tax benefits.
 Indexation helps to lower capital gains and thus lower the tax.

 Who should invest in Fixed Maturity Plans (FMPs)?

 - Investors looking for steady returns over a fixed period.